Environmental conditions of South Korea: Climate crisis

 Korea faces a big climate crisis.
 According to several international official reports, South Korea is expected to experience more frequent storms and problems as sea levels rise, even if various measures are taken.
 And if the sea level rises by 2 to 3 meters, cities that seemed irrelevant will be greatly affected.

 The climate crisis also affects domestic agriculture.
 Among the changes caused by the climate crisis, water shortage is the factor that will affect domestic agriculture the most.
 Although precipitation increases due to the climate crisis, drought persists for crops as rainfall patterns change differently than they do now.
 In addition, the amount of water that rains naturally supply to arable land is expected to decrease significantly, so the damage from the climate crisis is expected to become more and more serious.

-The climate crisis response is also our 'self-help'.
-Heat waves, wildfires, droughts, and floods all over the world are no one else's business.
-Large-scale disasters can occur at any time in Korea, and forest fires in Gangneung in 2017, heat waves in 2018, Goseong in 2019, and Sokcho have already occurred amid the climate crisis trend.
-Natural disasters will become more frequent and stronger if climate policies are not prepared to respond to the climate crisis.